Lucky Business / Shutterstock.com

 Rihardzz / Shutterstock.com

 The Irish celebrate the Christmas holiday at great length — it’s not over until Epiphany (Jan.
 6), a Christian feast day celebrating the revelation of God incarnate as Jesus Christ.
 They decorate homes and shops with bright lights, place Christmas trees, hang mistletoe and attend religious services.
 On Dec.
-26, people in the predominantly Catholic Republic of Ireland (not Northern Ireland, predominantly Protestant and part of the United Kingdom) celebrate St. Stephen’s Day.
+26, people in the predominantly Catholic Republic of Ireland (not Northern Ireland, predominantly Protestant and a part of the United Kingdom) celebrate St. Stephen’s Day.
 That’s when “Wren Boys” carol door-to-door collecting money for charity.
 The traditional Irish jewelry designer Claddagh Design describes it this way:

 The Wren boys (or girls!) dress up in old clothes and paint faces.
 In some parts of the country they also wear straw hats.
 They travel from house to house singing, dancing and playing music for the household.
 In rural areas it will usually be neighbours that call on the wren often collecting money for a local charity.